For Graduate Faculty

 Visit CGPS' PAWS channel (must be signed in to PAWS using your NSID and password) to download and incorporate professional skills content.

 Graduate Enrolment Report

-The CGPS enrolment report was compiled to share statistics of the many aspects of graduate programming at USask and intended to become part of the annual reporting by CGPS.
+The CGPS enrolment report was compiled to share statistics on the many aspects of graduate programming at USask and intended to become part of the annual reporting by CGPS.
 The intent behind this report is not to enable comparisons amongst and between programs.
-Rather, we hope this document will assist us in knowing ourselves better, in generating questions, and in fostering conversations about graduate programming and graduate students at USask.
+Rather, we hope this document will assist us in knowing ourselves better, generating questions, and fostering conversations about graduate programming and graduate students at USask.
 As such, feedback on the content of this report and suggestions for future reports are welcome and encouraged.
 We want the report to be of use to all members of the graduate studies community on campus.

 Student Supervisor Agreement

 All new students enrolled in thesis-based programs are required to complete a Student-Supervisor Agreement in partnership with their supervisor.
 The agreement must be filled out within the first twelve months of the students’ program and will be treated as a non-course requirement.